narendranathe/Game-downloads-prediction-Poppy-Play-Time-Ch.2/README.md

 To create the response variable, we used mutate to add “downloads,” which is a product of the difference of days between the release date of the game and April 30, 2022 as well as “all_rev”.

+**5. Data visualization**

+To visualize the data, we first used ggplot() to create a scatter plot with a regression line of Twitter followers versus Twitch followers by the number of days since the game was released.
+The plot revealed that there seems to be a positive correlation between their values.
+Data description

+To track whether or not the game could be played on Mac or Microsoft windows or both, the variables 1 and 0 were used.
+If a game could be played on one of these platforms or both, it was labeled with a 1.
+If not, it was marked with a 0.
+Data was collected from twitter by extracting from a popular tweet about the game that included a video within it.
+The number of twitter views of that video was collected, labeled under the variable “Twt_view” while the number of followers of the author of that particular tweet was collected.

+**Experiments**

+**Correlation plot**

+A correlation plot was created to extract and transform the objects.
+The function “corr() was used to calculate the correlation.
+The results revealed that variables all_rev, rec_rev to downloads and twt_view to diff_days are highly correlated.
+Other variables like ytc_view to ytc_likes to ytc_com, twt_view to diff_days and twi_flw to ytc_view have a strong correlation.

+**Grouped boxplot**

+A grouped boxplot was run to visualize the data categories of Youtube channel, subscriptions, likes, and comments.
+First, the reshape package was called.
+The data frame was melted to create a boxplot.
+Then the title of the graph as well as x and y axises were labeled and the title was added.
+We found that the boxplots ytc_view, ytc_likes and ytc_com have more outliers as compared to ytc_subs which have just 1 outlier.
+The data in ytc_subs and ytc_likes seem to have a similar range of values and median.
+The data in ytc_view and ytc_com look the same with a minor difference in ytc_view.

+I partitioned the data into training and testing sets using randomized numbers via set.seed().
+I randomly split the dataset into a train (80%) and a test set (20%).
+Then we set the rows for both the train and test sets and created a table.
+The table displays that out of 80 observations, the train-test-split of 80-20 assigned 64 observations for the training set and 16 observations for the test set.

+**Model 1: Multiple linear regression**

+The first multiple linear regression model created included selected predictors of all reviews, recent reviews, youtube channel subscribers, and twitch followers.
+The results concluded that the predictors are statistically significant.

+The second multiple linear regression model concluded that the predictors of youtube comments, twitch followers and recent reviews are statistically significant as well.
+The third multiple linear regression model with all predictors revealed that the time between the release date and April 30, 2022 and the number of twitch followers are statistically significant.

+**Model 2: Logistic regression**

+glm() was used to plot the logistic regression because our data has a non-normal distribution.
+The predicted probability was calculated, then the probability of downloads was calculated using the “predict()” function.
+Predict() was used to find the first 10 values of test_probs.
+The function logit() was used to model a logistic regression.
+Then we did a logit model prediction to calculate the predicted downloads.
+The results were plotted.

+**Model 3: Gradient Boosting Machine**

+The gbm() library was used to create a gbm model.
+Within this model, the data had a normal distribution which was set to “gaussian”, which is a bell shaped curve.
+We tuned the parameters by setting the number of trees (the number of gradient boosting iteration) to 1000.
+The cv.folds were set to 20, shrinkage to 0.01, n.minobsinnide to 10 (the minimum number of observations in the trees terminal nodes) and the number of trees (n.trees) to 1000.